vmware/vic/doc/user_doc/vic_installation/networks.md

 <a name="public"></a>
 ## Public Network  ##
 The network that container VMs use to connect to the internet.
-Ports that containers forward with `docker create -p` are served on the public network, so that containers can publish network services.
-Container developers can deploy containers directly on the public interface.
+Ports that containers expose with `docker create -p` when connected to the default bridge network are made available on the public interface of the VCH endpoint VM via network address translation (NAT), so that containers can publish network services.

 You define the public network by setting the `--public-network` option when you run `vic-machine create`.
 For  more detailed information about management networks, see the section on the `--public-network` option in [VCH Deployment Options](vch_installer_options.md#public-network).